Information on MR for patients

 What is the course of the examination

-- Length of examination depends on the area you need to view.
-Most often, it takes about 20-30 minutes, in exceptional cases up to 60 minutes.
+- The duration of the examination depends on the area that needs to be visualized.
+Most often it takes approximately 20-30 minutes, in exceptional cases up to 60 minutes.
 All the time it is necessary to lie still and avoid any movements.
-Restlessness during examination worsens the quality of the image.
+Restlessness during the examination impairs the quality of the image.

-In the case of a contrast medium test
+Examination with the administration of a contrast agent

 Most examinations are done without the use of a contrast medium in a vein.
 The necessity of applying contrast media is decided by the doctor at the workplace.
 Magnetic resonance contrast media are relatively safe, and adverse reactions are rare.
 If they occur, they manifest themselves as nausea, vomiting, and headedness.
 The allergic reaction is also quite exceptional.
 Nevertheless, notify your MR staff of your proven allergies.